emerald/old-emerald/ccalls/README.md

 We need the following pieces of information for each function to be able to call it from Emerald:

-   the C function name (to know which C function to call) a description of the arguments and return type of the C function (to
+  1. The C function name (to know which C function to call).
+  2. A description of the arguments and return type of the C function (to know how to convert arguments from Emerald to C types and back).
-       know how to convert arguments from Emerald to C types and back) a CCALL subcode name (the name by which the C function's subcode will be referred to in Emerald source code)
+  3. A CCALL subcode name (the name by which the C function's subcode will be referred to in Emerald source code).

 As well, the C compiler requires the C function declarations to generate tables of the C functions.